What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 57. Improve the dashboard: collect all feedback from the users and other stakeholders.
 Incorporate that into a modified data model and dashboard.
 Make this a continuous process in which the Product Owner directs.

-59. Limit time and budget: let all of the above cost no more than 70,000 euros and take less than 4 months of time.
-These are averages and the actual cost depends on the amount of users, the amount of data and the complexity of the decisions and the organization.
+59. Limit time and budget: let all of the above cost no more than 70,000 euros and take less than 4 months.
+These are averages and the actual cost depends on the amount of users, the amount of data, and the complexity of the decisions and the organization.

 62. Create data quality dashboards: the more data-driven decisions you start making, the greater the importance of clean, reliable data becomes.
 Therefore, start developing dashboards for each domain that allow process owners to monitor and analyze data quality.